Find the recipe card at the end of the post. Make sure to read the content as it contains chef tips,

 Okay, let’s chat about that sweet, crunchy, oat streusel crumb topping.
 When you reach for a muffin that has it, do you want to have equal amounts of streusel to muffin, less streusel, or more?
 What about when it comes to fruit crisps?

-So for me, it’s situational – if it’s a muffin, I definitely want more muffin than topping but when it comes to a fruit crisp – I want a 50/50 split.
-Those little nuggets of crispy cinnamon sugar-kissed deliciousness are positively addictive.
-I can remember as a child we kids would fight over it when Mom would make a fruit crisp.
+So for me, it’s situational – if it’s a muffin, I definitely want more muffin than topping, but when it comes to a fruit crisp, I want a 50/50 split.
+Those little nuggets of crispy, cinnamon-sugar-kissed deliciousness are positively addictive.
+I can remember that as a child, we kids would fight over it when Mom made a fruit crisp.
 We’d all want the piece with the most crunchy bits on it.

 Oats – you only want the old fashioned oats, not instant or quick cooking